microsoft/wslg/README.md

 ### Pre-requisites

-- Windows 10 Build 20236 or higher on the `rs_onecore_base2_hyp` branch
+- Windows 10 Build 20240 or higher
-- The Windows Subsystem for Linux enabled and installed (Install instructions [here](http://aka.ms/install-wsl))
-- A WSL 2 distro (Instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---update-to-wsl-2))
+   - Please note that this is not yet released, and you will need to be on an internal Microsoft branch like rsmaster, this will not work on rs_prerelease
+- You will need to have a WSL 2 distro installed on your machine.
+You can install this easily by running `wsl --install` from a command prompt with administrator privileges.

 ### Install instructions

-* Download and install the latest MSI from the [Releases page](https://github.com/microsoft/wslg/releases).

-* Restart your WSL instances by running this command in PowerShell or CMD:
+* Shutdown your WSL instances and the WSL 2 VM by running this command in PowerShell or CMD:

 ```powershell
     wsl --shutdown
 ```

+* Download and install the latest MSI from the [Releases page](https://github.com/microsoft/wslg/releases).

 * When you first launch WSL, you will be prompted to connect to `weston-terminal`.
 Click `Connect` to finalize this.
 (We are working to remove this dialogue box from mstsc)

 * Congrats you are done and ready to use GUI apps!

+* Please note that this install process is temporary and will soon be part of `wsl --install` and `wsl --update`

 ### Install and run GUI apps